clk-project/clk/README.md

 See how the used say command is now the local one instead of the global one?

-You can put whatever you want in the project, customcommands, parameters, aliases etc.
+You can put whatever you want in the project, commands, parameters, aliases etc.

 Now, remove the whole stuff, with.